woodp/template-building-blocks/README.md

 ```
 # Azure Building Blocks: Simplifying Resource Deployment

-The Azure Building Blocks project is a command line tool and set of Azure Resource Manager templates designed to simplify deployment of Infrastructure as a Service (IaaS) resources.
+The Azure Building Blocks project is a command line tool and set of Azure Resource Manager templates designed to simplify deployment of Azure resources.
 Users author a set of simplified parameters to specify settings for Azure resources, and the command line tool merges these parameters with best practice defaults to produce a set of final parameter files that can be deployed with the Azure Resource Manager templates.

 # Getting Started